DeviceLock DLP - Comprehensive Features List

 Shadowing.
 DeviceLock’s data shadowing function can be set up to mirror all data copied to external storage devices, printed, or transferred over the network and through serial and parallel ports.
 DeviceLock can also split ISO images produced by CD/DVD/BD burners into the original separated files upon auto-collection by the DeviceLock Enterprise Server (DLES).
 A full copy of the files can be saved into the SQL database or to a secure share managed by the DLES.
 Shadowing activities can be pre-filtered just like regular auditing to narrow down what is collected.
 DeviceLock’s audit and shadowing features are designed for efficient use of transmission and storage resources with stream compression, traffic shaping for quality of service (QoS), performance/quota settings, and automated optimal DLES server selection.
 ContentLock’s content filtering technology makes DeviceLock’s data shadowing feature even more efficient, scalable and intelligent.
 Content-based data shadowing is supported for all endpoint data channels including removable and plug-and-play storage devices, network communications, local synchronizations with supported smartphones and document printing.
 Incoming and/or outgoing transmissions can be conditionally shadowed.
 By pre-filtering the content of potentially large data objects before shadowing to the log, DeviceLock downsizes the streams to just those objects that contain information meaningful for post-analysis tasks like security compliance auditing, incident investigations, and cyber-forensics.

 Alerting.
-DeviceLock provides both SNMP and SMTP based alerting capabilities driven by DeviceLock DLP endpoint events for real time notification of sensitive user activities on protected endpoints on the network.
+DeviceLock provides SNMP, SYSLOG and SMTP based alerting capabilities driven by DeviceLock DLP endpoint events for real time notification of sensitive user activities on protected endpoints on the network.

 Network-Awareness.
 Administrators can define different online vs. offline security policies for the same user account.
 A reasonable and often necessary setting on a mobile user’s laptop, for example, is to disable WiFi when docked to the corporate network and enable it when undocked.

 Virtual DLP for BYOD Devices.
-DeviceLock's Virtual DLP features provide the ability to protect any BYOD device against insider data leaks when using leading desktop and application virtualization solutions like Citrix XenApp/XenDesktop, Microsoft RDS and VMWare View.
-Running on a VDI Host or Terminal Server, DeviceLock "remotes" content-aware endpoint DLP policies to the securely connected BYOD device to create a virtual endpoint DLP agent that prevents uncontrolled data exchanges to local media, hosted applications and network connections of the device while "in session".
+DeviceLock's Virtual DLP features provide the ability to protect any BYOD device against insider data leaks when using leading desktop and application virtualization solutions like Citrix XenApp/XenDesktop, Microsoft RDS and VMware Horizon View.
+Running on a VDI Host or Terminal Server, DeviceLock "remotes" contextual and content-aware endpoint DLP controls to the connected remote BYOD device to create a virtual endpoint DLP agent that prevents uncontrolled data exchanges to local peripherals, hosted applications and network connections of the BYOD device while "in session".
 This approach unifies DeviceLock DLP across physical and virtual Windows and BYOD environments.

 Anti-keylogger.
 DeviceLock detects USB keyloggers and blocks keyboards connected to them.
 Also, DeviceLock obfuscates PS/2 keyboard input and forces PS/2 keyloggers to record garbage instead of the real keystrokes.